-- (O) References in this article to - (i) a contract include references to an existing or proposed contract and to an existing or proposed transaction or arrangement whether or not it is a contract; and

-- (ii) a conflict of interest include a conflict of interest and duty and a conflict of duties. - (P) The company can by ordinary resolution suspend or relax the provisions of this article to any extent or ratify any contract which has not been properly authorised in accordance with this article.
+- (O) References in this article to - (i) a contract include references to an existing or proposed contract and to an existing or proposed transaction or arrangement whether or not it is a contract; and - (ii) a conflict of interest include a conflict of interest and duty and a conflict of duties. - (P) The company can by ordinary resolution suspend or relax the provisions of this article to any extent or ratify any contract which has not been properly authorised in accordance with this article.

-99. General Powers of Company Vested in Directors
+97. General Powers of Company Vested in Board

-- (A) The directors will manage the company's business.
-They can use all the company's powers except where the memorandum, these articles or the legislation say that powers can only be used by the shareholders voting to do so at a general meeting.
-The general management powers under this article are not limited in any way by specific powers given to the directors by other articles. - (B) The directors are, however, subject to: - (i) the provisions of the legislation; - (ii) the requirements of the memorandum and these articles; and - (iii) any regulations laid down by the shareholders by passing a special resolution at a general meeting. - (C) If a change is made to the memorandum or these articles or if the shareholders lay down any regulation relating to something which the directors have already done which was within their powers, that change or regulation cannot invalidate the directors' previous action.
+- (A) The board will manage the company's business.
+It can use all the company's powers except where these articles or the legislation say that powers can only be used by the shareholders voting to do so at a general meeting.
+The general management powers under this article are not limited in any way by specific powers given to the board by other articles. - (B) The board is, however, subject to:

+- (i) the provisions of the legislation; - (ii) the requirements of these articles; and - (iii) any regulations laid down by the shareholders by passing a special resolution at a general meeting.
+If a change is made to these articles or if the shareholders lay down any regulation relating to something which the board has already done which was within its powers, that change or regulation cannot invalidate the board's previous action.

-100. Borrowing Powers
+98. Borrowing Powers

--) The directors can exercise all the company's powers: - (i) to borrow money; - (ii) to mortgage or charge all or any of the company's undertaking, property and assets (present and future) and uncalled capital; - (iii) to issue debentures and other securities; and - (iv) to give security, either outright or as collateral security, for any debt, liability or obligation of the company or of any third party. - (B) (i) The directors must limit the borrowings of the company and exercise all voting and other rights or powers of control exercisable by the company in relation to its subsidiary undertakings so as to ensure that the total amount of the group's borrowings does not exceed two times the company's adjusted capital and reserves.
-This affects subsidiary undertakings only to the extent that the directors can do this by exercising these rights or powers of control.
+- (A) The board can exercise all the company's powers: - (i) to borrow money; - (ii) to guarantee; - (iii) to indemnify; - (iv) to mortgage or charge all or any of the company's undertaking, property and assets (present and future) and uncalled capital; - (v) to issue debentures and other securities; and - (vi) to give security, either outright or as collateral security, for any debt, liability or obligation of the company or of any third party.

+(B)
-- (ii) This limit can be exceeded if the consent of the shareholders has been given in advance by passing an ordinary resolution. - (iii) This limit does not include any borrowings owing by one member of the group to another member of the group.

-(C) Adjusted capital and reserves
+- (i) The board must limit the borrowings of the company and exercise all voting and other rights or powers of control exercisable by the company in relation to its subsidiary undertakings so as to ensure that no money is borrowed if the total amount of the group's borrowings then exceeds, or would as a result of such borrowing exceed, two times the company's adjusted capital and reserves.
+This affects subsidiary undertakings only to the extent that the board can do this by exercising these rights or powers of control. - (ii) This limit can be exceeded if the consent of the shareholders has been given in advance by passing an ordinary resolution. - (iii) This limit does not include any borrowings owing by one member of the group to another member of the group. - (C) Adjusted capital and reserves using the figures shown on the then latest audited balance sheet.

-The company's adjusted capital and reserves will be established by the following calculations:
+The company's adjusted capital and reserves will be established by the following calculations: Add:

-Add:

-- (i) the amount paid up on the company's issued share capital (including any shares held as treasury shares); and - (ii) the amount standing to the credit of the reserves of the company (which include any share premium account, capital redemption reserve or merger reserve and retained earnings), using the figures shown on the then latest audited balance sheet.
+- (i) the amount paid up or credited or deemed to be paid up on the company's issued share capital (including any shares held as treasury shares); and - (ii) the amount standing to the credit of the reserves of the company (which include any share premium account, capital redemption reserve or merger reserve and retained earnings),